kottkrig/johanl.se/README.md

 ## Acknowledgements

 - [Hugo Starter Theme with Tailwind CSS](https://github.com/dirkolbrich/hugo-theme-tailwindcss-starter), a great boilerplate for using tailwind with hugo.
+(This site started as a Hugo site but I've since migrated it to Jekyll)